1 week ago

 Here’s a little bit more about each title in the order they were released (we wrote about a few in our article on all-time best Game Boy Color games):

 Developed to harness the power of Nintendo’s new handheld gaming system, Pokémon Gold and Silver brought the interactive world of Pokémon into full color for the first time.
-Kids were blown away by the 100 new species brought into the mix (including the exciting new Legendary Pokémon such as Suicune, Raikou and Lugia).
+Kids were blown away by the 100 new species brought into the mix – including the exciting new Legendary Pokémon such as Suicune, Raikou, and Lugia.

 Not only did this game give players a total of 251 Pokémon to collect, but Pokémon Gold / Silver also raised the bar by adding new mechanics like the ability to breed Pokémon and an in-game clock that changes the game world depending on the time.

-Pokémon Trading Cards are almost more popular than the games themselves!
-Our guide to rare and valuable Pokémon cards is a testament to their enduring popularity over the decades, with the rarest cards from the original 90s releases being worth hundreds of thousands of dollars to the right buyer.
+Our guide to rare and valuable Pokémon cards is a testament to their enduring popularity over the decades, with the rarest cards from the original 90s releases being worth hundreds of thousands of dollars to the right buyers.
+Or trainers, if you’re absolutely immersed in that universe.

-Oh, and there is also a bonus egg that the player can get from the Day Care that has a high chance of being one of the coveted Shiny Pokémon!
-You can learn more about catching Shinies with our ultimate guide to Shiny Pokémon.
+Oh, and there is also a bonus egg that the player can get from the Day Care – one that has a deep, dark secret…

-International fans of the original Pokémon Trading Card Game were devastated to learn that the official sequel, Pokémon Card GB2: Here Comes Team GR!, would be a Japan-only release.
-However, if you could get your hands on a copy, this follow-up continues the story right where the first game leaves off and introduces a new series of antagonists: Team Great Rocket (as if the regular Team Rocket wasn’t bad enough!)
+However, if you could get your hands on a copy, this follow-up continues the story right where the first game leaves off, and also introduces a new series of antagonists: Team Great Rocket!

 The game features six “puzzling” modes, including a time trial, marathon, and ultimate challenge mode.
 The gameplay is identical to Tetris Attack, except it features a unique battle mode, the ability to collect and play as different Pokémon, and the iconic Pokémon chiptune music we all love.

-The ultimate pinball experience (at least for Pokémon fans) came in 1999 with Pokémon Pinball!
 This simple yet insanely popular GBC title challenged players to collect all 151 original Pokémon by completing pinball games rather than battling it out.

 Different Pokémon could be caught depending on how you attacked each table, adding a lot of replayability.
-This title is one of the greatest pinball games of all time despite being nearly 30 years old!
+This title is one of the greatest pinball games of all time, despite being nearly 30 years old!

 What’s this?
 An unreleased Pokémon game!?

 In case you didn’t know, Picross is a genre of puzzle game where players need to complete a nonogram.
-In the nonogram, players must “punch” the correct squares to reveal an image (in this case, an image of a Pokémon).
+In the nonogram, players must “punch” the correct squares to reveal an image.
+In this case, an image of a Pokémon.
 Special numbers on the edges act as clues to how many squares should be punched.

-Secret playable prototype: In 2020, a prototype ROM of Pokémon Picross was leaked on the internet.
+Secret Playable Prototype: In 2020, a prototype ROM of Pokémon Picross was leaked on the internet.
 While it’s called a prototype, the game is actually feature-complete and even has end credits, indicating the game was 100% ready to ship before Nintendo canceled the release.

 For more info on the different variations, head to the Game Boy Color Bulbapedia for a full breakdown of each Special Edition console.